- 1 Taking your IT contributions to the next level

 • Translating your technical expertise into strategic concepts that will support business growth

-• Seeking opportunities to affect and grow IT’s role in advancing business goals
+• Seeking opportunities to impact and grow IT’s role in advancing business goals

 • Advocating for IT’s early involvement in strategic decision- making and technology buying